College Football Scholarships and Recruiting

 There are over 850 college football programs and more than 80,000 college football players currently playing college football.
 Football is the number one scholarship sport at the college level with more full-ride scholarship than any other sport.
 There are 245 NCAA D1 FBS & FCS schools; 148 NCAA D2 schools, 237 NCAA D3 schools, 91 NAIA schools and 138 NJCAA schools.

-So your after a division 1 football scholarship, you have checked out the top college football schools and filled out football questionnaires, so what’s next?
+So you’re after a division 1 football scholarship, you have checked out the top college football schools and filled out football questionnaires, so what’s next?
 Do you wait for the football scouts and coaches to read your questionnaire and then contact you?
 You need to be proactive , read on to learn how to get scouted for college football.

 For most athletes and families the process of identifying the right football colleges, getting a coach to take notice, and making the best choice on a school can be very daunting.
 Below is an explanation of the different scholarships and how coaches use scholarships at the various division levels.